GatiAher/gatiaher-hugo/content/projects/Data-Structures-for-Large-Scale-Information-Retrieval.md

 ### 4.2 Speed-Up PEF Partitioning with Dynamic Programming on a Sparsified DAG

 PEF needs to decide where to draw the partition lines in order to make the most compressible document ID chunks.
 Unfortunately, exhaustive search is exponential.
-Luckily, drawing partition lines is just a generalization of the weighted interval scheduling problem, so PEF can use dynamic programming to perform the search in quadratic time.
+Luckily, drawing partition lines is a generalization of the weighted interval scheduling problem, so PEF can use dynamic programming to perform the search in quadratic time.

 The problem can be represented as a search for the minimal cost path on a directed acyclic graph (DAG), where each node is a document ID, and each edge weight is the cost of the chunk defined by the edge endpoints.
 Each edge cost can quickly be computed in O(1).
 However, evaluating all the edges is quadratic with the number of document IDs.
 More optimization is required for a scalable system.
 To further narrow the search space, PEF uses two general DAG sparsification techniques to reduce the number of evaluated edges from quadratic to linear (See Figure 9).

-**Technique 1**: Since the partition does not have to be optimal, it just has to be workably “good enough”, instead of evaluating every combination of edges, PEF can select and evaluate on a handful of promising edges.
+**Technique 1**: Since the partition does not have to be optimal, only workably “good enough”, instead of evaluating every combination of edges, PEF can select and evaluate on a handful of promising edges.
 PEF selects promising edges by binning edge costs into cost classes, and for each node and each cost class, greedily keeping one best edge.

 **Technique 2**: Cost differences between arbitrarily split chunks are negligible if the chunks are big enough.
 Thus, the search space can be trimmed by removing edges via a loss thresholding function.